isabella232/sc_AlternateAppIcons/1/1 - Script.markdown

 > Add `CFBundleIconFiles` array.
 Add empty string inside of it.

 **Jessy**
-Editing p-lists like this can quickly become a painful experience, so at this point I'll switch to the code view.
+Editing p-lists like this can quickly become a painful experience, so at this point I'll switch to the source code view.

-> Command + click on Info.plist and Open As -> Source Code
+> Right click on Info.plist and Open As -> Source Code

 Now I can easily add the names of the icon files to this array.
 Then I just copy the entire Christmas entry and paste it right underneath to create an entry for Valentine's day!